 Welcome!
 We meet at 4pm the first Tuesday of each month (except Memorial and Labor Day) at the Bay Indies Hall, 950 Freeport Street East, in Venice, FL.
 We have some great speakers. and would LOVE to have you join us and our next meeting.
 Newcomers are always welcome!

 We start with an open question and answer period for about 30 minutes with Scott Rhude, owner of Scott's Computers, and Bruce Brunette, our President.
 All questions are welcome, including those about smart devices such as smart phones, iPads, etc. We then have an invited speaker.
 As an added bonus, we now have free WiFi for our meetings.
 Also, here's a link to our facebook page.
 Please join and then make comments or suggestions.

 We end with a drawing of of door prizes that all paid members are eligible for. (membership only $20 per year!)
 We charge $5 for guests to attend our meetings so please feel free to invite your friends.
 The best buy is to become a member!
-Our prizes typically include gift certificates for some of our great Venice restaurants.
+Our prizes sometimes include gift certificates for some of our great Venice restaurants.
 ONLY members are eligible for the door prizes.
 We are generally done by 5:45 or so.
 We enjoy helping each other with questions and sharing tips.